 - 1 teaspoon baking powder

-- In a large mixing bowl add the flour, baking powder and rapid rising yeast
+- In a large mixing bowl add the flour, baking powder, salt, sugar and rapid rising yeast (If using)

 - Mix together with a whisk to combine

-- Make a well in the center of the flour mixture and add the water
+- Make a well in the center of the flour mixture and add the warm water

 - Use a spatula to mix the water and flour together to form a soft dough ball

 - Turn your dough ball onto a clean, floured surface and slightly knead the dough adding a little bit more flour if needed.
 See above on kneading tips

 - Return the dough ball to the mixing bowl, cover and let rest for 20-30 minutes